uutzinger/SerialUI/README.md

 - *One liner Linux:*
     - `pip3 install pyqt5 pyqtgraph numpy pyserial markdown pyudev`

-Installation of PyQt5/6 on has its own dependencies.
-If it fails, read the suggested solution in the error message.
+Installation of PyQt5/6 has its own dependencies.
+If it fails, read the suggested solution in the error messages.

-The main program is `SerialUI.py`, uses files in the `assets` and `helper` folders.
+The main programs are `SerialUI.py` and `BLESerialUI.py`, which use files in the `assets` and `helper` folders.

 ## How to Use This Program